 Engineered polysaccharides: alpha-1,3- glucan polymer as a performance enhancing additive for latex adhesives

 Polysaccharides are important biopolymers with a wide range of industrial and consumer product applications.
-Historically, polysaccharides such as starch and starch derivatives have been utilized in material science for a range of adhesive applications.
+Historically, polysaccharides such as starch and starch derivatives have been used in material science for a range of adhesive applications.

-This work will focus on the incorporation of alpha-1,3-polyglucose as a performance enhancing additive in polyvinyl alcohol stabilized polyvinyl acetate copolymer latexes.
+This work will focus on the incorporation of alpha-1,3-polyglucose as a performance enhancing additive in polyvinyl alcohol stabilised polyvinyl acetate copolymer latexes.
 The glucan polymer was incorporated as a dry powder and the adhesive solids adjusted for comparative purposes.
 Adhesive performance was measured using ASTM Standard Method D-905 on Hard Maple (Acer saccharum) and ASTM D-906 on yellow poplar (Liriodendron tulipifera) plywood veneer.
 Dynamic Mechanical Analysis (DMA) and Nuclear Magnetic Resonance (NMR) spectroscopy reveal unique molecular interactions between the alpha-1,3-polyglucose and the latex polymers to provide significant improvements in adhesive strength and wood failure performance.